Hewlett-Packard posts surprise revenue gain after PC sales jump

 SAN FRANCISCO Hewlett-Packard Co posted a surprise increase in quarterly revenue after sales from its personal computer division climbed 12 percent, but a flat to declining performance from its other units underscored the company's uphill battle to revive growth.

-HP sales rose a mere 1 percent to $27.6 billion in its fiscal third quarter from $27.2 billion a year earlier.
+HP sales rose a mere 1 percent to $27.6 billion (16.6 billion pounds)in its fiscal third quarter from $27.2 billion a year earlier.
 Wall Street analysts had forecast a modest drop in revenue to $27.01 billion.

-The Silicon Valley giant is undergoing a major overhaul aimed at cutting costs and re-orienting itself toward higher-margin businesses such as computing infrastructure.
-It's trying to reduce a reliance on PCs and move toward servers, storage and networking for enterprises - part of Chief Executive Officer Meg Whitman's effort to return the sprawling company to growth.
+The Silicon Valley giant is undergoing a major overhaul aimed at cutting costs and re-orienting itself towards higher-margin businesses such as computing infrastructure.
+It's trying to reduce a reliance on PCs and move towards servers, storage and networking for enterprises - part of Chief Executive Officer Meg Whitman's effort to return the sprawling company to growth.

 Whitman credited personal computer demand for "coming back some" as consumers and corporations upgraded ageing machines.
 She was pleased with 2 percent growth in revenue to $6.9 billion at the Enterprise Group, the company's second-largest business that deals in networking, storage and servers.